SnugJoker/PBJEffects/README.md

 ## Author
 Joseph Razon, razonjoe@gmail.com
+(Also few parts were inspired by Michael Nachbaur https://github.com/NachoMan)

 ## License
 PBJEffects is available under the MIT license.
 See the LICENSE file for more info.